Maritime

 by Dave Creamer

 As a sequel to the successful Rats, Rust and Two Old Ladies, the story of Oriental Endeavour begins when the author delivers a tugboat from Avonmouth to Buchanan in war-torn Liberia.
-Four years later, he is asked to command one of two tugboats for delivery from West Africa to Singapore and, de... more...
+Four years later, he is asked to command one of two tugboats for delivery from West Africa to Singapore and, despite ... more...

 Palm Oil and Small ChopPalm Oil and Small Chop